-Foreign currency exchange rate fluctuations in the EMEA region positively impacted revenue for the three- and six-month periods ended June 30, 2013 by 1% in both periods when compared to the prior year.
-Our Sales Leaders and Actives in the EMEA region decreased by 3% and increased by 4%, respectively, when compared to the prior year.
+Foreign currency exchange rate fluctuations in the EMEA region positively impacted revenue for the three- and nine-month periods ended September 30, 2013 by 4% and 2%, respectively, when compared to the prior year.
+We expect that fourth-quarter revenue for the region will be positively impacted by the limited-time offer of ageLOC TR90.
+Our Sales Leaders and Actives in the EMEA region decreased by 5% and increased by 3%, respectively, when compared to the prior year.